sethmlarson/sethmlarson.dev/app/markdown/2023-12-31/2023-year-in-review.md

 </p>

 After 3 great years at Elastic I was hired by the Python Software Foundation to be the Security Developer-in-Residence.
+It was a surreal feeling sitting near the front of the 2023 Python Software Foundation update and hearing that the role was ["very close" to being finalized](https://youtu.be/NZhHFDbul8g?si=3XaN4DVl0m8wIclI&t=792) a few weeks before the public announcement was made in June.
 I still have days when I think I'm dreaming, I'm so grateful I have the opportunity to work full-time serving a community I love.

 <p>
 <center>